-Erika Rasch is a business litigator with extensive experience representing clients in their most complex commercial disputes.
-Erika has represented a wide range of public and private companies in industries including pharmaceutical, financial services, commercial real estate, and entertainment.
+Erika Rasch is an employment and business litigator with extensive experience representing clients in complex and sensitive matters from inception through trial.
+Erika has represented a wide range of public and private companies across many industries.

-Before joining Payne & Fears, Erika was Chief Legal Officer at Unrivaled Brands, an Orange County-based public cannabis company, where she managed all manner of business disputes, ranging from employment matters, business formation disputes, breach of contract, indemnification disputes, and regulatory compliance matters.
+Before joining Payne & Fears, Erika was Chief Legal Officer at an Orange County-based startup, where she managed all manner of business disputes, ranging from employment matters, business formation disputes, breach of contract, indemnification disputes, and regulatory compliance matters.
 Having spent time both as a trial litigator and in-house counsel, Erika brings a broad understanding and perspective to her practice, recognizing that effective advocacy requires a thorough understanding of her clients’ business as well as their unique objectives.

 Prior to going in-house, Erika was a business litigator at O’Melveny & Myers, where she focused her practice on complex trial work.
 Prior to that, Erika served as a judicial clerk for Hon.
 Alvin W. Thompson, Chief Judge of the United States District Court, District of Connecticut.
 Erika earned her Juris Doctor from Yale Law School.